Patrick5455/data2bots-DE-challenege/README.md

 ## Production-Grade Project Features
 The ELT project incorporates several production-grade features, including:

+- **Containerization**:
-- Containerization: The project is containerized using Docker, providing a consistent and isolated environment across different systems.
+  - The project is containerized using Docker, providing a consistent and isolated environment across different systems.

+- **Job Orchestration**:
-- Job Orchestration: Airflow is used as the job orchestrator, providing a reliable and scalable framework for managing and scheduling the ELT pipeline.
+  - Airflow is used as the job orchestrator, providing a reliable and scalable framework for managing and scheduling the ELT pipeline.

+- **Version Control**:
-- Version Control: The project code and configurations are stored in a Git repository, enabling version control and collaboration among team members.
+  - The project code and configurations are stored in a Git repository, enabling version control and collaboration among team members.

+- **Modular Design**:
-- Modular Design: The project is structured into separate modules for different functionalities, such as staging, transformations, and dumping results.
+  - The project is structured into separate modules for different functionalities, such as staging, transformations, and dumping results.
 This promotes code reusability, maintainability, and ease of testing.

+- **Scalability**:
-- Scalability: With Docker and Airflow, the project can be scaled horizontally by adding more workers to handle increased data volumes or processing requirements.
+  - With Docker and Airflow, the project can be scaled horizontally by adding more workers to handle increased data volumes or processing requirements.

-- Monitoring and Alerting: Airflow provides

 ## Limitations and improvements
-- Due to limited time constraints,
+- Due to limited time constraints, I could not provide a monitoring and alerting feature
   - I could not complete the slack/email notification task responsible for notifying respective group/person(s) of a successful DAG run or a failed dag run
 - Due to DB permission issues,
   - I could not have DBT connect to the postgres DB to use DBT as a transformation tool within the postgres DWH.
 Albeit, I still maintained the DBT setup as well as the transformation SQL queries in it